• Published April 19, 2024

 6. The feedback psychoanalyzes the motives behind behavior.

-It could be a divorce, resentment over a co-worker’s advancement, or burnout, but whatever you think you know about someone’s intents and motives is probably dead wrong.
+It could be a divorce, resentment over a co-worker’s advancement, or burnout, but whatever you think you know about someone’s intents and motives is probably wrong.

 7. The feedback goes on too long.